 I said it was complicated!
 What are Migraines?
 Something we should take seriously.
 I believe that if I knew in the beginning that it was something like Meningitis, or Epilepsy, I would have treated and been treated much differently.

-I have said many times that migraine condition is underrated by society.
-This complex unpredictable neurological medical condition is not just intense pain, it means a lifetime of multiple symptoms that are disabling and can often be life altering.
+It means a lifetime of multiple symptoms that are disabling and can often be life altering.

 • Pain affecting one side of the head only